Lia-C/restyle-encoder/README.md

 ### 2) Usage for get_vector.py, which will save out the w-vector for the input image specified in the json.
 `python get_vector.py --verbose --sleep_time=1000 --network_path=/content/restyle-encoder/restyle_psp_ffhq_encode.pt --json_path=/content/restyle-encoder/get_vector_input_img.json`

 `sleep_time` is in milliseconds.
+This script contains an infinite loop to check for the JSON at the specificed path.
+If not found, it will sleep for `sleep_time` milliseconds.

-The result vector will be saved out as `w5-vector.npy` in the output path specified in the JSON.
+The result vector will be saved out as `w_vector.npy` in the output path specified in the JSON.
 Here is a sample JSON:
 ```
 {
    "input_path": "/content/steven_headshot_sq_512.jpg",